jay-sarkar/jay-sarkar.github.io/_pages/contact.md

 layout: page
 permalink: /contact/
 title: contacts and links
-description: How to contact me and useful links.
+description: How to contact me and a few interesting/useful links.
 ---

 ### How to contact me